 The bright purple and red color Orchid Dottybacks are endemic to the Red sea.
 They live in reefs up to 180 feet in depth.
 Their bright color can make your aquarium more colorful.
-Recently the researchers have become successful in breeding them in captivity, which makes this fish inexpensive and more comfortable to care for.
+Recently the researchers have become successful in breeding them in captivity, making this fish inexpensive and more comfortable to care for.

 Orchid Dottybacks are semi-aggressive in nature and can turn extremely hostile with a newcomer of their own species.
 So if you want to put more than one Dottybacks in an aquarium, put them at the same time.
 They are compatible and comfortable with other larger species like Angelfish, Tangs, Damselfish, and Hawkfish.

 The Marine Betta (or Comet) is native to the Indo-Pacific Ocean.
-They are reef-associated tropical marine fish and found in 10 to 150 feet depth.
+They are reef-associated tropical marine fish and are found in 10 to 150 feet depth.
 Marine Bettas are kept in aquariums, but they are difficult to feed in captivity.

 They love to eat small fish and shrimps, so smaller tankmates of Marine Bettas are in great danger!
 Keeping them with small, slow-moving fish is a risky endeavor.
-They enjoy finely chopped meaty food, and with times become habituated with ready dry diets.
+They enjoy finely chopped meaty food and at times become habituated with ready dry diets.

-Chalk Basses are native to the Atlantic Ocean, they live in warmer parts of the western Atlantic.
+Chalk Basses are native to the Atlantic Ocean, and they live in warmer parts of the western Atlantic.
 They are deep water fish and live at the bottom of the ocean a 40 to 1200 feet.

 Chalk Basses are short-living fish with one year of life span, and the full-grown Chalk Brass can be three inches in size.

 The big adult fish are capable of eating small invertebrates, like Brine shrimp or Mysis shrimp.
 Feeding Chalk Basses is easy as they like eating prepared pellets, flakes, and frozen food.
 They happily take almost everything you offer.

 Due to their peaceful nature, they do best with less aggressive fish.
-Dwarf Angelfish, Clownfish, Butterfly Fish, Cardinalfish, Chromis, Tangs, Wrasse, are good tank mates for Chalk Bass.
+Dwarf Angelfish, Clownfish, Butterfly Fish, Cardinalfish, Chromis, Tangs, Wrasse are good tank mates for Chalk Bass.

 Chalk Basses love to live amongst rubbles at the bottom of the ocean, so having rocks in your aquarium will comfort them.
-They need shelters to hide from predators, live plants in the aquarium can be another good option for them.
-We suggest a spacious aquarium minimum of 30 gallons in size for Chalk Brass.
+They need shelters to hide from predators, so live plants in the aquarium make them happy, as well.

 Blackcap Basslets are small fish of four inches in size and live 4/5 years in ideal captivity.
 They are carnivorous, love to eat small invertebrates, and prefer meaty food like all other carnivores.